 Before you get started, you’ll need a few tools, a hammer, a chisel, a crowbar, and a tapping block.
 Wood glue is optional.

-Take a close look at the open joint and try to determine in which direction the board moved.
+Take a close look at the open joint to determine which direction the board moved.
 This is the side where you’ll remove the skirting board.
-Use the chisel and hammer to remove the skirting board on the side the laminate board moved towards.
-Once you’ve removed the skirting board, you’ll see which laminate board came undone.
+Use the chisel and hammer to remove the skirting board on the side the floorboard moved towards.
+Once you’ve removed the skirting board, you’ll see which floorboard came undone.
 Using the hammer and tapping block, knock the board back in place to close the open juncture.
 You can use some wood glue in the crack between both boards to make sure it won’t come apart again.

-inadequate distances from walls, door frames, heating pipes
+• inadequate distances from walls, door frames, heating pipes

-transition profiles have not adhered to sub-floor
+• transition profiles have not adhered to the subfloor

-uneven sub-floor consists of old floorboards
+• uneven subfloor consists of old floorboards

-tongue and groove not correctly connected
+• tongue and groove not correctly connected

-faulty underlay installation
+• faulty underlay installation